DivineObido/swiftdeploy-cli/README.md

 - All Linux capabilities are dropped
 - The app port is never exposed directly to the host — all traffic goes through Nginx
 - Nginx config is mounted as read-only

-## Nginx Access Logs

-Every request through Nginx is logged in this format: